What to do when everyone else seems to have a girl squad… but you don’t.

 “I like socialising but I’m also an introvert by nature, so I like plenty of time of my own”

-I think that’s what I LOVED about the six months I spent in Shanghai a couple of years ago so much.
+I think that’s what I loved about the six months I spent in Shanghai a couple of years ago.
+You can read more about that here.
 I went out there entirely on my own but as soon as I pitched up at the airport I was part of a group of people who’d also decided to leave everything behind and jump on a plane.
 We spent the first five days being dorky tourists, getting to grips with using chopsticks, and practising our Mandarin before we were all shuttled off to different schools.

 “I made some of the best friendships I’d ever had in Shanghai, and I think that was because we didn’t have anyone else.
 Without other ties and commitments, we became each other’s families”